A New Tool for Relaxation, Self-Regulation, & Beyond

 Making the pillows soon became a ritual akin to meditation.
 There was something so pleasing about the quiet, rhythmic nature of the sewing process.
 Since my partner works third shift and sleeps during the day, sewing was something I could do without disturbing him.

-It felt good to slow down.
+It felt nice to slow down.
 The stress level caused by the pandemic and everything else happening in the world was so amplified; this conscious stepping away from the external world just felt right.

 While sewing one afternoon, I discovered a channel on YouTube devoted to crystal singing bowl sound baths and thought I would give it a try.